soobinrho/college-programming/README.md

-For one of my class lab sessions, I had to write a virtual memory simulator in C, with support for such functions as `int physAddr = MMU(virtAddr);` which stands for a Memory Management Unit.
+For one of my class lab sessions, I had to write a virtual memory simulator in C, with support for such functions as `int physAddr = MMU(virtAddr);` which stands for Memory Management Unit.
 (MMU)

 <img src="https://user-images.githubusercontent.com/19341857/227884907-0e2d1c2b-e3dd-42a0-baf3-fe084977cc45.png">